sirbrucewayne/iwebsite/README.md

 # iwebsite

-This site is a replica of personal portfolio of me.It is written with html,css,javascript.
+This is a kind of personal portfolio.
+It is written with html,css,javascript.